-The Physician Quality Reporting System (PQRS) -- established in 2006 -- is a Centers for Medicare and Medicaid Services (CMS) quality reporting program.
+The Physician Quality Reporting System (PQRS) - established in 2006 - is a Centers for Medicare and Medicaid Services (CMS) quality reporting program.
 Originally offering payment incentives to Medicare providers who reported quality performance measures, 2015 will mark the inaugural reporting year in which penalties will be assessed to providers who fail to report.
 Eligible professionals (EP) will receive this downward payment adjustment in 2017.
 Participation in the program involves the reporting of designated administrative codes on billing claims, through a certified electronic health record (EHR), or qualified registry.
-Physicians who successfully participate in this program in 2015 will be listed on the new public Physician Compare Web site.
+Physicians who successfully participate in this program in 2015 will be listed on the new public Physician Compare web page.
 Specifications for this program, which change annually, are on the CMS PQRS Page.

 Current Year’s Performance Measures

 The PQRS program continues in 2015 with 260 individual measures and 21 measure groups available for reporting.
 Several pertinent to psychiatrists include measures on depressive disorder, screening for unhealthy substance use and medication reconciliation.
 Additionally, the dementia measure set is available for use as a measure group.

 Mechanisms for Participation